JHaack4/CaveGen/readme.txt

-** THIS IS A FORK made specifically to work better with my Discord bot.
-See the original for general usage! **

 Feel free to use/modify this tool as you see fit
 If you have questions, ping the Pikmin Speedrunning or Hocotate Hacker Discord